arhadnane/diagramming-software-architecture/README.md

 - Data Mesh: [Data Mesh Domain-Oriented Platform](diagrams/data-mesh/data-mesh-domains.md)
 - Vertical Slice: [Vertical Slice Architecture](diagrams/vertical-slice/vertical-slice-architecture.md)
 - DevOps: [DevOps Reference Architecture](diagrams/devops/devops-reference-architecture.md)

+Looking for a style that isn't listed yet?
+Open an issue or duplicate a similar diagram and adapt it to your scenario.

 ## License